 - Local government

 Another organization is a state-owned enterprise (SOE).
-But, unlike other organizations, which are financed through taxes, SOEs usually operate on a commercial basis and have greater management autonomy.
+But unlike other organizations in the public sector such as public corporations, which are financed through taxes, SOEs usually operate on a commercial basis and have greater management autonomy, similar to organizations in the private sector.

 Nationalization is the opposite of privatization.
-So it is when the government takes over an asset, company, or industry from the private sector.
-After being nationalized, they became under government control.
+It occurs when the government takes over an asset, company, or industry from the private sector.
+After being nationalized, they become under government control.

 Advantages